Teeth: Names, types, and functions

 Molars

-Molars are the biggest of all the teeth.
+Molars are the biggest of all teeth.
 They have a large, flat surface with ridges that allow them to chew food and grind it up.
 Adults have 12 permanent molars — six on the bottom and top jaw, and children have eight primary molars.

 People may experience mild discomfort when their wisdom teeth start pushing through the gums, but anyone feeling a lot of pain or has swelling should see a dentist.